 It’s the exact same way with us.
 As Wolfe wrote, “It’s the only solution that you had.
 You take your hands off the controls.”

 Hopefully, you can bypass being knocked unconscious to discover this truth!
 What you can do is begin to notice whenever you have somehow become The Controller, and just pause, notice what’s happening, and ask yourself, “what is this like?”
 What does my body feel like?
 My heart?
 What is my mind like?
 Is there any space at all?
 Do I like myself when I’m identified as The Controller?

 This pause gives the possibility of a new choice.
 You might ask yourself, “What would happen if I just took my hands off the controls a little?
 What would happen if I simply attended to the present moment, to the experience of being here and now?”

 As you slowly begin to take your hands off the controls, it’s important to bring compassion to whatever arises, since, behind the controlling is often anxiety, fear, and sometimes even panic.
 It can even help to bring a hand to your heart, breathe with it, and feel that your touch is offering kindness to that insecurity.

 The next time you find yourself in some way trying desperately to land safely, your compassion might be what finally gives you the courage you need to let go of the controls.
 In doing so, you might discover that each time you let go, it becomes easier and easier to re-enter the atmosphere of your own aliveness.
 Gradually you’ll come home to the flow of your own living presence, the warmth and space of your awakening heart.

 © Tara Brach

-Enjoy the audio at: Hands Off the Controls
+Enjoy the audio and video at: Hands Off the Controls